-The Company is currently authorized to issue 100,000,000 shares of common stock, par value \$.0001.
-The Company's stockholders are entitled to one vote for each share held of record on all matters to be voted on by stockholders.
+The Company is currently authorized to issue 100,000,000 shares of common stock, par value \$.0001 per share.
+As of December 31, 2008, there were 25,890,143 shares of common stock outstanding.
+The Company's stockholders are entitled to one vote for each share held of record on all matters to be voted on by stockholders except as otherwise provided by law or in any preferred stock designation.
 The Company's stockholders have no conversion, preemptive or other subscription rights and there are no sinking fund or redemption provisions applicable to the common stock.